lapalme/pyrealb/demos/basketball/docs/SportSettSum.md

 ### Data interpretation

-#### *Intra-game* data
+For characterising the type of processing performed on the data,  we borrow the nomenclature used by (Thomson, Rebuffel et al. 2023)  for determining their data views.

+#### *Basic intra-event content*

+This is the information that appears verbatim in the data: date, place of the game, teams and their final results, the names and scores for all players and information about their next game.
+The main challenge in this case is *what NOT to say* in order to focus on the most interesting aspects.

+#### *Complex intra-event content*

 To determine the turning points and the relative performance of each team over a game, we compare the line-scores of each team and determine the largest differences over certain thresholds provided there are enough occurrences to be meaningful.
 The largest differences are considered more important and a single score is kept for each period (quarter, half or game).
 These performances are then sorted by period to appear in chronological order.

-#### *Inter-game* data
+#### *Inter-event content*

-In order to focus on the most significant aspects of players performance, we decided to preprocess the training corpus to aggregate the scores of each player in all games in which he played more than one minute, ignoring the team.
+In order to focus on the most significant aspects of player performance, we decided to preprocess the training corpus to aggregate the scores of each player in all games in which he played more than one minute, ignoring the team.
 The summary will mention a player if he has a *high* number of field goals, three-pointers, rebounds or assists.
 Currently *high* is defined as being in the first quintile (best 20%) of all his scores.

 Similarly, for each team,  points for all games in which it took part are aggregated.
 This information is used for choosing the aspects worth mentioning when talking about a team using the same criterion.